VeryCrazyDog/Notes/Cloud Services/AWS/AWS Solution Architect Associate Exam Revision Note.md

 3. Data stored on EBS is automatically replicated within an availability zone, but does not replicate cross availability zone.
 4. An EBS-optimized instance provides additional, dedicated throughput for Amazon EBS I/O. This provides improved performance for your Amazon EBS volumes and enables instances to use provisioned IOPs fully.
 For example, using a t2.micro instance with high IOPS EBS volume will not deliver IOPS as the network link is shared between EBS I/O and network I/O.
 5. Snapshots can be done in real time while the volume is attached and in use.
 Although volumes do not need to be un-mounted while taking a snapshot, it is recommended to do so to ensure consistent snapshots on volumes.
+6. RAID 5 and RAID 6 are not recommended for Amazon EBS because the parity write operations of these RAID modes consume some of the IOPS available to your volumes.
+[Reference](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/raid-config.html).

 ## Storage: RDS ([FAQ](https://aws.amazon.com/rds/faqs/))
 1. In RDS, multi-AZ and read replica are different.
 Standby instance in multi-AZ is not read accessible.